Skip to content | Accessibility Information

 Tutor seminar groups and on-going open-studio sessions are supported by workshops and a series of lectures.

-The unit is primarily based in a studio situation using projectors and laptop trolleys as the primary means to deliver IT-based workshops.
+The module is primarily based in a studio situation using projectors and laptop trolleys as the primary means to deliver IT-based workshops.

 Year 3